-Thesis title: “Negotiating Violence.
-Defining the Legitimacy of Political Violence in Interwar Britain and Germany (c.
-1918-1938)” [provisional]
+Thesis title: “Negotiating Violence: Public Discourses about Political Violence in Interwar Britain and Germany.” (passed)

 2013-2014: MSc (Contemporary History), University of Edinburgh

 2009-2013: MA Hons (English Language and History), University of Edinburgh